Benjikuo/Student-workload-mining/README.md

 ## 🛠️ Why I Built This
 - This is the group project for the **Data Mining course**.
 I choose this topic because it is relevant and interesting.
-- It is a good opportunity to learn how to use .ipynb files and analized my homework about late submission or low score.
+- It is a good opportunity to learn how to use .ipynb to analized my homework data in schools platform.
 - I am corious that is it possible to predict the workload in next semester with deadlines in the last.

 <br>